-These 2018 targets are documented in the Year 2045 Long-Range Transportation Plan update.
+These targets set on August 27, 2018 are documented in the Year 2045 Long-Range Transportation Plan update.

 3. Transit Safety Performance Measures and Targets

 Transit safety addresses the safety risks and safety hazards that affect the public, public transportation agency personnel and property in the provision of transit service.
 The City of Gainesville Regional Transit System provides transit service within the Gainesville Metropolitan Area.
 The Regional Transit System is required to develop a public transportation agency safety plan that includes: